Garmin GPSMAP 67i Review & InReach Device Comparison

 Search And Rescue (SAR) Insurance Plans

-If you’re thinking about purchasing the 67i, or any other inReach device, adding a Search and Rescue (SAR) insurance plan is worth considering.
+If you’re thinking about purchasing the 67i or any other inReach device, adding a Search and Rescue (SAR) insurance plan is worth considering.
 SAR insurance helps cover the costs of qualified search and rescue operations if you ever face an emergency.
 With an active subscription and a supported device, such as an inReach, you can trigger an SOS and connect with the Garmin Response Center for assistance.
 Depending on the plan you choose, SAR insurance can reimburse you for eligible rescue expenses, providing peace of mind on your adventures.

-Garmin GPSMAP 67i Pros and Cons: A Balanced Look
+Garmin GPSMAP 67i Pros and Cons

 Pros